Huntington’s disease is a very complex genetic condition which requires specialist care.

 Cath Stanley, Chief Executive of the Huntington’s Disease Association

-- avoid confrontation by distracting attention and using de-escalation techniques
+- Avoid confrontation through de-escalation techniques